-assumes conversion of all outstanding preferred shares into 90,638,671 Class A common shares and 8,214,437 Class B common shares;
+• assumes conversion of all outstanding preferred shares into 90,638,671 Class A common shares and 8,214,437 Class B common shares;

-- assumes no exercise of the underwriters' over-allotment option; - include the issuance of 8,410,200 common shares upon our co-founders' exercise of vested options in April 2011, which will be re-designated as the equivalent number of Class A common shares upon the completion of this offering; - excludes 20,858,916 common shares issuable upon the exercise of options outstanding as of the date of this prospectus, at a weighted average exercise price of US\$1.32 per share; and - excludes 5,963,912 Class A common shares reserved for future issuances under our share incentive plan.
+- assumes no exercise of the underwriters' over-allotment option; - excludes 20,858,916 common shares issuable upon the exercise of options outstanding as of the date of this prospectus, at a weighted average exercise price of US\$0.71 per share; and - excludes 5,963,912 Class A common shares reserved for future issuances under our share incentive plan.

-For the options that were granted in April 2011, the option exercise price equals to the final offering price of our Class A common shares represented by the ADSs offered in this offering.
+For the options that were granted in April 2011, the option exercise price equals to the final offering price of the Class A common shares in this offering.
 For the purpose of calculating the weighted average exercise price, we assuming an initial offering price of US\$15.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus.